Thoroughbreed/H5.ML_Project/README.md

 | 0.1.2 | Edited deprecated methods, removed debugging method calls |
 | 0.1.3 | Removed "Test random image" endpoint |
 | 0.2.0 | First iteration of the API done, and ready for testing |
+| 0.2.1 | Initial push of the Blazor SPA frontend
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Roadmap
 - [X] Gather enough data (and sanitize it)
-- [X ] Generate the machine model and verify the accuracy of it (30% confidence is my minimum as PoC)
+- [X] Generate the machine model and verify the accuracy of it (30% confidence is my minimum as PoC)
 - [ ] ~~Create the logic behind the object recognition~~
 - [X] Test the logic, and see if it is accurate/satisfying enough
   - [X] Test the identification logic (is it a person, a car, a bike, a tree or other?)